msa-em/em-quickstart-uv/README.md

 # Elemental Microscopy Quickstart

-This repository contains minimal configuration files to get started for an `Elemental Microscopy` article.
+This repository contains minimal configuration files to get started for an `Elemental Microscopy` article, using the `uv` python package manager.

 ## People